Yt8md/study-of-basic-gates/README.md

 **Result:**

- The program is verified successfully using the software quartus prime.
+ The given logic gates program is verified successfully using the software quartus prime.